ziyuwang-luke/ziyuwang-luke.github.io/index.md

 - Improved the performance of flexible triboelectric nanogenerators through surface treatment technology and Laser-Induced Graphene technology.
 - Enhanced the energy storage process of flexible triboelectric nanogenerators using Micro-Supercapacitor.
 - Designed a Rainwater Energy Harvester using flexible triboelectric nanogenerators and piezoelectric materials.
-- Composed a literature review report summarizing the research progress on wearable triboelectric nanogenerators.
 - Wrote a national patent as the first student-author. [link](docs/CN202211717835.pdf)
 <br>
 <div style="text-align:center;">